honeymoneyes/honeymoneyes/README.md

 ### :cityscape: Project SBER :cityscape:

-### Task: implement methods for sorting cities from a list by name in alphabetical descending order without case / case
+### Task: implement methods for sorting cities from a list by name in alphabetical descending order without case

 ### sensitive, sorting a list of cities by federal district and city name within each federal district in alphabetical